 This course addresses the central question of why some people live in material poverty while others seem to live in wealth.
 To answer this question the course focuses on two different processes of development.
 First, the historical process by which countries have experienced an uneven economic transformation.
-The second process of development teaches the goals, tools and theories of development industry practitioners from the international to local level.
-(Prerequisites: ECN 202, ECN 203)
+The second process of development teaches the goals, tools, and theories of development industry practitioners from the international to local level.
+(Prerequisites: ECN 202, ECN 203; Cross-listed with ECN 310)